theluqmn/the-revelations/_posts/2025-11-15-risk-management-process.md

 Thanks for the read.

-## Sources
+## Dive Deeper

-Each The Revelations article includes links to refer resources that provided the information for the article.
-Captivating ones are linked directly within the article to allow you to easily learn more on the topic, but otherwise can be found below:
+This article provides several links to topics that may interest you if you desire to dive deeper, which can be found within the contents of this article.
+Below is a compilation of said links:

 My personal interview conducted on Dr David Hillson (primary source for this article), [The Risk Doctor](https://www.youtube.com/@Risk-Doctor/)'s YouTube videos titled "[What is the difference between risk and uncertainty?](https://youtu.be/008B9NZ2hVY?si=Kf3cVTxlhUffV7yv)", "[Risk and Opportunity: How can risk be good?](https://youtu.be/mEuXOtY8k9s?si=wmbZ4kj7_XYczFPJ)" and "[The Risk Management Process](https://youtu.be/BLAEuVSAlVM?si=jpZWBtH_VRCZIfFA)", [Harvard Business Review](https://www.youtube.com/@harvardbusinessreview)'s YouTube video "[A Plan Is Not a Strategy](https://youtu.be/iuYlGRnC7J8?si=tLslJo6oHJ6lNLvY)".

+Each The Revelations article includes links to references for the article.